tomeryeh/demo/chat/tutorial.101.md

 1. filters to apply to incoming documents before noticing the user back.
 Only documents matching these filters will be received by our application.
-2. a callback function which will be triggered when a document matching the filter is published or modified.
+2. an optional option object, not given here.
-3. an optional option object.
+3. a callback function which will be triggered when a document matching the filter is published or modified.

 In our case, we define as a filter all the documents whose chatRoom id property matches our current room one ('Main room').